beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 Selecting the `Partition into codon positions` option assumes that the data are aligned as codons.
 This option will then estimate a separate rate of substitution for each codon position, or for 1+2 versus 3, depending on the setting.
 Selecting the `Unlink substitution model across codon positions` will specify that BEAST should estimate a separate transition-transversion ratio or general time reversible rate matrix for each codon position.
 Selecting the `Unlink rate heterogeneity model across codon positions` will specify that BEAST should estimate a set of rate heterogeneity parameters (gamma shape parameter and/or proportion of invariant sites) for each codon position.

-For the nucleotide substitution model in this tutorial, keep the default HKY substitution model, keep the base frequencies to be `Estimated`, specify the `Site Rate Heterogeneity` to `Gamma`, and the keep the default `Partition into codon positions` to `Off`.
+For the nucleotide substitution model in this tutorial, keep the default HKY substitution model, keep the base frequencies to be `Estimated`, specify the `Site Heterogeneity Model` to `Gamma`, and the keep the default `Partition into codon positions` to `Off`.

 {% include image.html file="YFV_screenshot_07_sites_1.png" prefix=root_url caption="" %}

-Next, click on `location` in the `Substitution model` window and select the `Cauchy RRW model`, and select `Bivariate trait represents latitude and longitude`.
+Next, click on `location` in the `Substitution Model` window and select the `Cauchy RRW model`, and select `Bivariate trait represents latitude and longitude`.
 This option generates diffusion statistics that are specific for bivariate spatial traits (with latitude and longitude in that order).
-Also select the `add random jitter to tips`, which adds noise drawn uniformly at random from a particular jitter window size to duplicated (location) traits.
-Set the `jitter window size` to 0.01.
+Also select the `Add random jitter to tips`, which adds noise drawn uniformly at random from a particular jitter window size to duplicated (location) traits.
+Set the `Jitter window size` to 0.01.
 The noise avoids a poor performance of Brownian diffusion models when not all sequences are associated with unique locations.

 {% include image.html file="YFV_screenshot_08_sites_2.png" prefix=root_url caption="" %}

 #### Setting the molecular clock model

-The `Molecular Clock Model` options in the `Clocks` panel allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
+The molecular clock model options in the `Clocks` panel allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
 We will perform our run using the lognormal relaxed molecular clock (uncorrelated) model:

 {% include image.html file="YFV_screenshot_09_clocks.png" prefix=root_url caption="" %}